Alcove Tubs vs. Drop-In Tubs: Installation Costs, Tradeoffs & More

 Cost of the tubs

-Alcove tubs: Most alcove tubs fall in a price range of $1,600 - $2,000, especially in standard 60-inch lengths made of acrylic or enameled steel.
+Alcove tubs: Most alcove tubs fall in a price range of $1,600–$2,000, especially in standard 60-inch lengths made of acrylic or enameled steel.
 Cast iron or solid-surface alcove models cost more but still tend to be cheaper than comparable premium drop-ins.
+The Kohler Bellwether, a 60-inch enameled cast iron alcove tub that runs around $1,700, is a useful benchmark for what most contractors will spec as the upgrade pick within this range.

 Features like integrated tiling flanges and textured floors are common without a significant price jump.
 For value-focused projects or secondary baths, alcove tubs often deliver the best price-to-function ratio.

 Drop-in tubs: Drop-in tubs range widely in price due to size, shape, and materials, from affordable acrylic shells to high-end cast iron or solid surface models.
+An entry-level model like the Kohler Underscore (acrylic, 60x32") starts around $1,400, while premium brands like Victoria + Albert or MTI Baths can push past $5,000 for the shell alone.
 Oversized soaking or whirlpool features increase costs quickly, and matching a brand-specific drain or trim can add to the total.

 Because you also need deck surface material (tile, stone, or solid surface), the overall fixture cost is only part of the equation.
 Homeowners typically choose drop-ins for primary suites where a larger portion of the budget is allocated to the bath.